Optoelectronic forces with quantum wells for cavity optomechanics in GaAs/AlAs semiconductor microcavities: Results

-Table~\ref{table} presents the different factors intervening in Eq.~\eqref{eq1} for the studied DBR microcavities and considered mechanisms, namely, the corresponding magnitude of the involved optical forces and delay tuning factor $f_D$.
+Table~\ref{table} presents the different factors intervening in Eq.~\eqref{eq1} for the studied DBR microcavities and the considered mechanisms, namely, the corresponding magnitude of the involved optical forces and the delay tuning factor $f_D$.
 The optical forces are given per photon (trapped in the cavity or absorbed depending on the mechanism).
 They have been evaluated using finite-element methods (see Appendix \ref{sec: appendix}),~\cite{Baker,MetzgerPRB2008} and considering a micro-pillar with 20 period DBRs of 2 micrometer diameter.
 As argued above, the main difference between photothermal and optoelectronic forces respect to radiation pressure and electrostriction, is the larger amount of deposited energy per trapped cavity photon.
 Similarly to what is observed in GaAs microdisks,~\cite{Baker} well below the gap (far from the excitonic resonances) both geometric (radiation-pressure) and photoelastic contributions to the optomechanical coupling factor have similar values.
 Ultra-strong resonant enhancement of the photoelastic coupling has been experimentally demonstrated in bare GaAs/AlAs MQWs.~\cite{JusserandPRL2015} In Table~\ref{table} we provide the magnitude of the electrostrictive force per incident photon considering the two situations, far from resonance and at resonance as used in our experiments, assuming that the room temperature values of the photoelastic constant given in Ref.\,\onlinecite{JusserandPRL2015} are valid for a similar MQW embedded in a pillar microcavity.
 Concerning the photothermal coupling, a quantitative evaluation of its relevance in semiconductor GaAs membranes and microdisks indicates that it can be significant.~\cite{Baker,Usami} It is also significant in our microcavities, as evidenced in Table~\ref{table}.
 What excludes it as a potentially relevant optomechanical force is its slow dynamics, which for the high frequency vibrations considered here leads to delay tuning factors $f_D \sim 10^{-5}$ even for the fundamental breathing mode at 20~GHz and considering a relatively fast thermal relaxation $\tau$ of the order of a $\mu$s.
-The delay tuning factor is close to its maximum value 0.5 for the impulsive radiation pressure and electrostrictive mechanisms, considering a cavity photon lifetime of a few picoseconds as in our vertical microcavities.
+Note that due to the deformation potential interaction in GaAs, optoelectronic forces have the same sign as the thermal stress and contribute to expand the crystal (they have the reverse sign in Si).~\cite{RuelloUltrasonics} The delay tuning factor is close to its maximum value 0.5 for the impulsive radiation pressure and electrostrictive mechanisms, considering a cavity photon lifetime of a few picoseconds as in our vertical microcavities.
 It is also reasonably well tuned for the optoelectronic forces and 200~ps recombination times as demonstrated for pillars of a few microns lateral size in Ref.\,\onlinecite{AnguianoPRL}.
-In fact, $f_D \sim 0.44$ is precisely the same value as attained for optimized cantilever resonators that have evidenced strong optical cooling and self-oscillation dynamics based on photothermal forces.~\cite{MetzgerPRL2008,MetzgerPRB2008,Restrepo} The factor $1/10$ decrease of $f_D$ with respect to radiation pressure and electrostriction is overly compensated by the much larger efficiency of optoelectronic forces.
+In fact, $f_D \sim 0.44$ is precisely the same value as attained for optimized cantilever resonators that have evidenced strong optical cooling and self-oscillation dynamics based on photothermal forces.~\cite{MetzgerPRL2008,MetzgerPRB2008,Restrepo} The factor $1/10$ decrease of $f_D$ with respect to radiation pressure and electrostriction is overly compensated by the larger efficiency of optoelectronic forces.
 Note that the physical mechanism at the base of optoelectronic forces is the same as in photoelastic coupling, namely, deformation potential interaction.
 The qualitative difference is that a photon is scattered in the latter, while it is absorbed with the subsequent creation of real electron-hole pairs in the former.